markmnl/fmsg/SPECIFICATION.md

 ### Data Types

 Throughout this document the following data types are used.
-All types are encoded little-endian, making the types compatible with data types in modern programming languages.
+All types are encoded little-endian.

 | name       | description                                                                                                          |
 |------------|----------------------------------------------------------------------------------------------------------------------|